NischeyGupta/teamproject_BBY17/README.md

-    /bmrlogo.jpg             # a jpg file for suggestion of logo of the application for navbar /logo.jpg                # a jpg file for suggestion of logo of the application for navbar /logo2.jpg               # a jpg file for suggestion of logo of the application for navbar
+    /bmrlogo.jpg             # a jpg file for suggestion of logo of the application for navbar /logo.jpg                # a jpg file for suggestion of logo of the application for navbar /logo2.jpg               # a jpg file for suggestion of logo of the application for navbar /XYZ1.jpg                # a jpg file for an accommodation /abcd.jpg                # a jpg file for an accommodation /ACCOM01.jpg             # a jpg file for an accommodation /ACCOM02.jpg             # a jpg file for an accommodation /ACCOM03.jpg             # a jpg file for an accommodation /ACCOM04.jpg             # a jpg file for an accommodation

 ├── scripts                  # Folder for scripts
     /authentication.js       # js file for auhentication